 A productivity system is a set of guidelines or processes designed to better help you get things done.
 You need a system so you can spend less time making decisions.
 One of the main reasons we have trouble with productivity is fatigue: cognitive fatigue from constant context switching, decision fatigue when you have many choices of what to do next, and of course physical fatigue.

 By creating a productivity system that fits your life, you can reduce the number of decisions being made throughout the day because you already have a plan.

 Before you jump into our list here are a few words of caution on productivity.
 In a previous article, we talked about the need to redefine the conversation around productivity, how to take a healthier, more balanced approach to solving your productivity challenges.

-The truth is our conversations about productivity try to solve everything through software tools or systems, but a lot of productivity is related to your emotions.
+The truth is, regardless of which tool or system you choose, a lot of productivity is related to your emotions.

-Especially if you find yourself in a cycle of putting off the hard tasks and find your productivity suffering it could be because you are choosing to put off negative emotion.
+If you find yourself in a cycle of putting off the hard tasks, it could be because you are choosing to put off negative emotion.
 Dr. Fuschia Sirois, professor of psychology at the University of Sheffield is cited in a New York Times article saying “People engage in this irrational cycle of chronic procrastination because of an inability to manage negative moods around a task.”

 So keep that in mind as we run through this list, some of the systems below may help solve your procrastination problem better than others but only if you also incorporate some of our other advice:

 - Saying ‘No’ is your friend, not foe

 - Manage your expectations (Rome wasn’t built in a day)